stack11/go-exactonline/README.md

 import "github.com/stack11/go-exactonline"
 ```

 We first contstruct a client and then access the various API endpoints.
-Note that this library doens't directly handle authentication, see [Authentication](#authentication).
+Note that this library doesn't directly handle authentication, see [Authentication](#authentication).

 ```go
 client := exactonline.NewClient(nil)